The Prettiest Lake in Every State

 Mississippi: Grenada Lake

 Whether you’re looking for an outdoor adventure or a chilled-out afternoon lounging on the beach, this is where you’ll want to be.
 Grenada Lake, a reservoir on the Yalobusha River, spans nearly 36,000 acres, making it the largest body of water located totally within Mississippi’s borders.
-More than two dozen recreation areas surround it, including Hugh White State Park, which has a campground if you just can’t pull yourself away.
+More than two dozen recreation areas surround it, including Hugh White State Park, which has a campground, in case you just can’t pull yourself away.

 Missouri: Table Rock Lake

-The 40,000-plus-acre Table Rock Lake, a man-made spot created by damming the White River, is the prettiest lake in Missouri.
-Within the Ozarks, this large body of water boasts more than 800 miles of shoreline and earned its moniker from a large rock shelf that watches over the White River near the dam site.
-A popular recreational area, the Ozarks cover area in Missouri and neighboring Arkansas.
-Table Rock Lake is known for its high water clarity and quality, which helps make it a fishing, boating, and swimming destination.
-It’s also very close to Branson, the Ozarks entertainment capital, and the scenic Table Rock State Park.
+The 40,000-plus-acre Table Rock Lake, a man-made spot created by damming the White River, is one of the prettiest lakes in the U.S. Within the Ozarks, this large body of water boasts more than 800 miles of shoreline and earned its moniker from a large rock shelf that watches over the White River near the dam site.
+A popular recreational area, the Ozarks span part of Missouri and neighboring Arkansas.
+Table Rock Lake is known for its high water clarity and quality, which helps make it a fishing, boating and swimming destination.
+It’s also very close to Branson, the entertainment capital of the Ozarks, as well as scenic Table Rock State Park.

 Montana: Flathead Lake

-Meet the largest natural lake west of the Mississippi River in the lower 48 states.
+Meet Flathead Lake, the largest natural lake west of the Mississippi River in the lower 48 states.
 With almost 200 miles of shoreline and a whopping 126,000 acres of surface area, this gorgeous watering hole deserves some attention.
-The Flathead National Forest hugs the lake’s northwestern shore, and swimming, boating, fishing, sailing, kayaking, camping, and waterskiing are great ways to spend a day on the lake.
+Flathead National Forest hugs the lake’s northwestern shore, and swimming, boating, fishing, sailing, kayaking, camping and waterskiing are great ways to spend a day on the lake.
 Pro tip: Summertime visitors should look for the local food stands that dot the region, full of farm-fresh fare like stone fruits.
-While you’re in Montana, also consider driving to stunning Glacier National Park, one of the best national park road trips you can take.

 Nebraska: Lake McConaughy

-There’s more to the Cornhusker State than a storied college-football history and amber waves of grain.
+There’s more to the Cornhusker State than a storied college football history and amber waves of grain.
 You won’t want to miss its largest reservoir, the man-made Lake McConaughy, nicknamed “Big Mac” for its massive surface size.
-With white sand shores and clear waters, Western Nebraska’s Lake McConaughy just can’t be beat.
-Visit the State Recreation Area of the same name to swim, hunt, fish, boat, windsurf, picnic, scuba dive, camp, and more.
-Here are another 25 spots around the country where you can camp on the beach.
+With white-sand shores and clear waters, Western Nebraska’s Lake McConaughy just can’t be beat.
+Visit the State Recreation Area of the same name to swim, hunt, fish, boat, windsurf, picnic, scuba dive, camp and more.

 Nevada: Lake Mohave

 The stunning Lake Mohave straddles the border between Nevada and Arizona as part of the Lake Mead National Recreation Area.
-Bounded by the Black Mountains, Eldorado Mountains, and Newberry Mountains, this picturesque reservoir is a haven for outdoor recreation.
-Anglers can catch fish like rainbow trout, crappies, and sunfish, and scuba divers can check out shipwrecks and Black Canyon features.
-Though it’s much smaller than its better-known neighbor to the north, Lake Mead, Lake Mohave’s 28,000 acres are the prettiest in Nevada.
+Bounded by the Black Mountains, Eldorado Mountains and Newberry Mountains, this picturesque reservoir is a haven for outdoor recreation, where anglers can catch fish like rainbow trout, crappies and sunfish, and scuba divers can check out shipwrecks and Black Canyon features.
+Though it’s much smaller than its better-known neighbor to the north, Lake Mead, Lake Mohave’s 28,000 acres are considered the prettiest in Nevada.

 New Hampshire: Lake Winnipesaukee

-The foothills of the White Mountains are home to the Granite State’s most beautiful lake, Lake Winnipesaukee.
-Also the largest lake in New Hampshire, this 50,000-acre waterway is a glacial lake with an interesting history; it actually hosted the first-ever intercollegiate event, a regatta between Ivy League rivals Harvard and Yale.
-These days, outdoor enthusiasts can fish, kayak, swim, boat, sail, and more there.
+The foothills of the White Mountains are home to Lake Winnipesaukee, arguably one of the prettiest lakes in America.
+Also the largest lake in New Hampshire, this 50,000-acre waterway is a glacial lake with an interesting history: It actually hosted the first-ever intercollegiate event, a regatta between Ivy League rivals Harvard and Yale.
+These days, outdoor enthusiasts can fish, kayak, swim, boat, sail and more there.
 Lake Winnipesaukee is in the Lakes Region of New Hampshire, which is notable for its crystal-clear waters and hiking trails.
-While we’re on the topic, check out the best hiking trails in every state.

 new jersey lake